 The Vermont Agency of Human Services is the Vermont Medicaid Single State Agency.
 It was created by the Vermont Legislature in 1969 to serve as the umbrella organization for all human service activities within state government.
 The Agency is led by the AHS Secretary, who is appointed by the Governor.
-The AHS Secretary's Office is responsible for leading the agency and its departments which include the Department of Vermont Health Access (DVHA), the Department of Mental Health, the Department of Health, the Department of Children and Families, the Department of Disabilities, Aging and Independent Living, and the Department of Corrections.
+The AHS Secretary's Office is responsible for leading the agency and its departments which include the Department of Vermont Health Access (DVHA), the Department of Mental Health, the Department of Health, the Department of Children and Families, the Department of Aging and Independent Living, and the Department of Corrections.
 AHS manages Vermont's Medicaid program through the terms and conditions of Vermont's Demonstration Waiver under Section 1115 of the Act.
-The Director of Health Care Reform in the Agency of Human Services is responsible for the coordination of health care system reform efforts among Executive Branch agencies, departments, and offices, and for coordinating with the Green Mountain Care Board.

 Through the Vermont All-Payer ACO Model, CMS's purpose is to test whether the health of, and care delivery for, Vermont residents improve and healthcare expenditures for beneficiaries across payers (including Medicare FFS, Vermont Medicaid, Vermont Commercial Plans, and Vermont Self-insured Plans) decrease if: a) these payers offer Vermont ACOs (ACOs operating primarily in Vermont, as defined below) aligned risk-based arrangements tied to health outcomes and healthcare expenditures; b) the majority of Vermont providers and suppliers participate under such risk-based arrangements; and c) the majority of Vermont residents across payers are aligned to an ACO bound by such arrangements.

-On October 27, 2016, the parties executed an agreement governing their rights and obligations under the Model (the "Agreement") and the model began on January 1, 2017.
-As part of the Model, a Vermont ACO participated in a modified version of the Next Generation ACO Model for Performance Year 1 of the Model and then in the Vermont Medicare ACO Initiative beginning in Performance Year 2.
-The Vermont Medicare ACO Initiative was separately executed under a Vermont Medicare ACO Initiative Participation Agreement between CMS and a participating ACO effective starting in Performance Year 2.
+As part of the Model, the Vermont ACO will participate in a modified version of the Next Generation ACO Model for Performance Year 1 of the Model and then in the Vermont Medicare ACO Initiative for Performance Years 2 through 5.
+The Vermont Medicare ACO Initiative shall be separately executed under a Vermont Medicare ACO Initiative Participation Agreement between CMS and the ACO(s) to be effective starting in Performance Year 2.